 Feed the good bacteria with prebiotics.
 If you are taking a probiotic or if you are trying to strengthen your own bacteria, ensure you are consuming enough prebiotic foods to keep that bacteria feed.
 Foods to keep in mind are onion, garlic, leek, Jerusalem artichoke, dandelion greens, asparagus, beetroot, cabbage, chickpeas, apple cider vinegar, almonds.

 Epsom salt baths are known to improve hydration levels, reduce skin roughness and redness, as well as decreasing inflammation in eczema and atopic dermatitis.

 Food may cause an immediate immunoglobulin E (IgE) mediated hypersensitivity response or a delayed eczema exacerbation.
 Common foods that initiate a response include gluten, dairy products, eggs, soy, peanuts, and seafood.
 Have you tried eliminating any or all of these food sources?

 Deficiency of vitamin D has been linked to multiple allergic diseases, with multiple results finding that individuals with exacerbated allergic conditions (eczema, atopic dermatitis, asthma, and food allergies) have lower serum vitamin D.

-Topical steroid creams hare the most common prescription for eczema or any other skin condition, they act to reduce inflammation, supress immune system response and to provide relief from itchiness.
+Topical steroid creams hare the most common prescription for eczema or any other skin condition, they act to reduce inflammation, suppress immune system response, and to provide relief from itchiness.
 The side effect can often be worse than the symptoms, including skin atrophy, striae, burning, dryness, itching, loss of pigmentation, hirsutism, and folliculitis.
 Beware!